-Beta particles have a mass which is half of one thousanth of the mass of a proton and carry a single negative charge.
+Beta particles have a mass which is half of one thousandth of the mass of a proton and carry a single negative charge.

 What are beta particles?

-Beta minus particles (β-) are electrons from the nucleus and are ejected by some radionuclides during a form of radioactive decay called beta-decay.
-The emission of the electron's antiparticle, the positron or beta plus particle (β+), is also called beta decay.
+Beta particles (β) are high energy, high speed electrons (β-) or positrons (β+) that are ejected from the nucleus by some radionuclides during a form of radioactive decay called beta-decay.
 Beta-decay normally occurs in nuclei that have too many neutrons to achieve stability.
-It occurs commonly in the radioactive products of nuclear fission and occurs in natural radioactive decay chains following one or more alpha-decays

 What are the properties of beta particles?